-A score of '7' signifies that a student is in school but is not in the correct timetable session.
-A score of '7' will lead to a 1-hour detention after school.
-Should a student fail to attend that detention they will be suspended (see 14.8 for suspension information).
-Should a student receive a score of '7' on two or more occasions during the same day, that will lead to a suspension.
+A student is in school but is not in the correct timetable session is deemed to be truanting.
+A pupil who truants will receive a 1-hour detention after school.
+Should a student fail to attend that detention they may be suspended (see 14.8 for suspension information).
+Should a student truant two more occasions during the same day, they may be suspended, placed in the Reflection Room, placed on a Suspension Reduction Programme (SuRP).